Recognize this baby, anyone?

 - Now for the final touch, hot glue the cording to cover the ends of the fabric.

 All done!
-She is all set for action in my future art studio/craft room.
+MY DIY Bulletin board is all set for action in my future art studio/craft room.

 Here she is with some of my inspiration pins.